 It is a criminal offence to carry out work which needs listed building consent without obtaining it beforehand.
 There are no planning fees for these applications.

-To find out more on listed buildings or conservation areas, please see the Building Conservation page.
+To find out more on listed buildings or conservation areas, please see the Historic Environment page.

 Outline applications are used when the principle of a development needs to be established.
 Further matters (including appearance, means of access, landscaping, layout and scale) can be reserved for approval at a later date (so-called Reserved Matters).
 It is for the applicant to decide which matters are to be reserved and which matters are not; this must be specified on the Outline application form.